 The Kill List

-Angka seems to have known that this wasn’t going to be a popular line to take.
+The Khmer Rouge seems to have known that this wasn’t going to be a popular line to take.
 Every policy of the Party had to be enforced at gunpoint by black-clad soldiers, some as young as 12, toting AK-47s around the perimeters of the work camps.

-Whole sections of Cambodia’s population had been marked down on the Khmer Rouge’s kill list, which was published by Sianhouk prior to the seizure of power, and the regime did what it could to fill up the killing fields with as many class enemies as possible.
+Whole sections of Cambodia’s population had been marked down on the Khmer Rouge’s kill list, which was published by Sianhouk prior to the seizure of power, and the regime did what it could to fill up the Killing Fields with as many class enemies as possible.

 During this purge, Pol Pot worked to shore up his base by promoting anti-Vietnamese sentiment.
 The two governments had had a falling out in 1975, with Kampuchea aligning with China and Vietnam leaning more toward the Soviet Union.

 Now, every hardship in Cambodia was the fault of Vietnamese treachery.
-Food shortages were blamed on Hanoi’s sabotage, and the sporadic resistance was said to be under direct control of the Vietnamese counterrevolutionaries.
+Food shortages were blamed on Hanoi’s sabotage, and the sporadic resistance was said to be under the direct control of the Vietnamese counterrevolutionaries.

-Unbelievably, though Angka was no more, the Khmer forces weren’t completely broken.
+Unbelievably, though Angka was no more, Khmer Rogue forces weren’t completely broken.
 Retreating to bases in the west, where travel is difficult and even a large force can hide indefinitely, Pol Pot kept his grip on the defeated remnants of his party for another 15 years.